lcukyfuture/GraphT/README.md

 ## PROTEINS
+batch_size = 32

+LR:0.001  StepLR(optimizer, step_size=25, gamma=0.5)

+epochs:300 and get the best model from the last 50 epochs with the highest validation accuracy.

 ### WL_GPU Parallel and precomputing
 | Layers/Hops | 1 | 2 | 3 | 4 | 5 |
 | :-----:| :------: | :------: | :----: | :---:| :---:|